-Mount Locke is a high mountain peak at an elevation of 2.070m (6,790ft) above the sea level, located in Jeff Davis County, Texas, United States.
+Mount Locke is a high mountain peak at an elevation of 2.070m (6,790ft) above the sea level, located in Jeff Davis County, in the U.S. state of Texas.

 How do I get to the McDonald's observatory?

 Tucked away in the Davis Mountains range, the road to the summit was built on April 24, 1933.
 The summit hosts the McDonald Observatory, an astronomical observatory built in 1932.
 It’s one of the world's leading centers for astronomical research, teaching, and public education and outreach.
 The peak was named in 1932 after G. S. Locke, an early rancher in the area.